Set the time reference on your EC2 instance to use the local Amazon Time Sync Service - Amazon Elastic Compute Cloud

 This section explains how the steps described in Connect to the IPv4 endpoint of the Amazon Time Sync Service differ if you are configuring your instance to use the local Amazon Time Sync Service through the IPv6 endpoint.
 It doesn't explain the entire Amazon Time Sync Service configuration process.

-The IPv6 endpoint is only accessible on instances built on the AWS Nitro System.
+The IPv6 endpoint is only accessible on Nitro-based instances.

 Note